JuliaIntervals/ValidatedNumerics.jl/docs/usage.md

 ```

 ## Constructing intervals
-Intervals may be constructed using rationals:
+BareIntervals may be constructed using rationals:
 ```
 julia> @interval(1//10)
 [0.0999999, 0.100001]